Panasonic GM5 vs Sony A6300

-The Panasonic Lumix DMC-GM5 and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in September 2014 and February 2016.
-Both the GM5 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GM5) and an APS-C sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+The Panasonic Lumix DMC-GM5 and the Sony Alpha A6300 are two digital cameras that were revealed to the public, respectively, in September 2014 and February 2016.
+Both the GM5 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (GM5) and an APS-C (A6300) sensor.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.

 An illustration of the physical size and weight of the Panasonic GM5 and the Sony A6300 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GM5 – represents 100 percent across all the size and weight measures).
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is notably larger (35 percent) than the Panasonic GM5.
 Moreover, the A6300 is substantially heavier (91 percent) than the GM5.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the GM5 does not feature any corresponding weather-sealing.